qolab/blog/README.md

 ### Step 2: Develop & Build

-Once installed or cloned locally and all packages are installed you can begin developing your site.
+Once installed, all packages are installed you can begin developing your site.

 ```sh
 # Run localhost